Cognitive Behavioural Therapy (CBT)

 What is CBT?

-Cognitive Behavioural Therapy (CBT) is a structured, evidence-based approach that helps you understand how your thoughts, emotions, and behaviours are interconnected.
 When we experience anxiety, depression, or stress, our thinking patterns can become unhelpful or distorted.
-CBT helps bring awareness to these patterns and gently guides you toward more balanced and supportive ways of thinking and responding.
+CBT therapy helps bring awareness to these patterns and gently guides you toward more balanced and supportive ways of thinking and responding.

 COLLABORATIVE THERAPY CLINIC